anutom20/Titanic_Survival_Prediction/README.md

 # Titanic_Survival_Prediction_Classifier
 A machine learning model that predicts the survival of the passengers in the famous titanic ship using the Logistic Regression Model

-Created using Google Colab , file is available
+Created using Google Colab , file is available in this repository

 WORK FLOW